When should I arrive on campus?

 St. Lawrence understands that many students would like to have a pet during their time here.
 Unfortunately many people have allergies, and therefore fish are the only pets that can be allowed on campus.

 You may not remove any furniture already in the room, however you may add your own furniture as long as space permits.
 Waterbeds and student made lofts are not permitted, though St. Lawrence will provide bed lofting materials.

 Can I cook for myself in the residence hall?

 There are kitchenettes available in many of the residence halls and students have the opportunity to cook for themselves if they would like.
 Despite the availability of the kitchenettes, students are still required to contract for a meal plan with dining services.

-What kind of telephone service is available?
+What kind of internet access will be available?